Is CKaaS Actually Profitable?

 System-Driven Cost Control

-Profit is protected through structured SOP discipline, menu simplification, and controlled dispatch workflows.
+CKaaS profitability is protected through SOP discipline, menu simplification, cost control, and consistent dispatch workflows.

 - Portion control reduces food cost drift